 What Volkswagen Reveals about the Limits of Performance-Based Regulation

 Volkswagen’s diesel emissions scandal has properly raised questions about the character of that company’s management or corporate culture.
 But the crisis should also raise questions about a popular approach to regulation known as performance-based regulation.
-Although widely heralded for its flexibility and cost-effectiveness, performance-based regulation also confronts a fundamental limitation: it can only be as good as a regulator’s ability to monitor outcomes.
+Although widely heralded for its flexibility and cost-effectiveness, performance-based regulation confronts a fundamental limitation: it can only be as good as a regulator’s ability to monitor outcomes.

 A performance-based regulation is one that mandates the achievement or avoidance of a specified outcome, but then leaves it up to the regulated firm to figure out how to satisfy the required standard.
-An automobile emissions limit is a classic examples of a performance standard.
+An automobile emissions limit is a classic example of a performance standard.
 It specifies an outcome – a maximum level of emissions from a car’s tailpipe – but then leaves it up to each automaker to find a way to keep emissions below the limit.
 The automaker can then choose whether to adjust the engine’s fuel mixture or compression ratio, change the overall vehicle’s size and weight, install pollution control devices, or pursue some combination of techniques.

 Giving automakers and other regulated firms flexibility makes a good bit of sense.
 After all, regulated companies know more about their products, services, and processes than any regulator ever can.
 If the alternative is for the regulator to choose a single solution and then mandate it across the board, that approach will likely prove costlier for some firms.
-At others, the regulator’s solution might not very work well at all.
+At other firms, the regulator’s solution might not very work well at all.
 When compared with such a one-size-fits-all approach, performance-based regulation looks pretty good.

 That is why policymakers from across partisan lines favor performance standards.
 President Bill Clinton directed federal agencies to try to “specify performance objectives, rather than specifying the behavior or manner of compliance that regulated entities must adopt.”
 President George W. Bush’s Office of Information and Regulatory Affairs declared that performance standards are “generally superior” to alternative forms of regulation.
 President Barack Obama not only explicitly affirmed his predecessors’ preference for performance standards but he took an added step to encourage agencies to pursue “flexible approaches” to regulation.

 Flexibility is certainly laudable.
 In regulation, it can sometimes make results more sensible and cost-effective.
-But just as infatuated lovers fail to see each other’s flaws, bipartisan enthusiasts for performance-based regulation tend to overlook its fundamental weakness.
+But just as infatuated lovers fail to see each others’ flaws, bipartisan enthusiasts for performance-based regulation tend to overlook its fundamental weakness.

 The case for performance-based regulation depends on a crucial assumption, namely that the outcomes it achieves will be close to the outcomes it mandates.
 Only if that assumption holds will performance-based regulation’s flexibility yield greater cost-effectiveness.
 When it does not hold, any cost-savings obtained by performance standards’ flexibility may come at the expense of benefits to society.
 In Volkswagen’s case, it appears that the company’s cars emit up to 40 times as many pollutants as everyone assumed based on the legal limits.

 The Volkswagen case is hardly unique.
 The EPA went through a similar experience with manufacturers of heavy-duty diesel truck engines in the 1990s.
 Just as with Volkswagen, truck engine manufacturers had to meet an emissions limit in a laboratory test that checked for emissions under more than a dozen speed and torque conditions and then averaged the results.
 The engine manufacturers built engines that satisfied the test.
-But after a period of time on the road, the engines’ onboard computers allegedly would adjust the fuel mix automatically to optimize for responsiveness rather than emissions control.
+But after a period of time on the road, the engines’ onboard computers allegedly adjusted the fuel mix automatically to optimize for responsiveness rather than emissions control.

 As the late Yogi Berra said, déjà vu all over again.